-This field is the most freeform and where you supply a specific and identifiable name for this particular communication or strategic campaign.
+This field offers the most freeform and where you supply a specific and identifiable name for each particular communication or strategic campaign.
 With that in mind, if this kind of communication is repeated periodically, there is a lot of value of creating a naming convention that will help you organize your data easily.
 It is not important to include the information provided in source or medium.

-Some email services may auto-create the campaign name for you, and while this is fine for the purposes of distinguishing different campaigns, if the name is intuitive you may need to cross-reference with the service to identify the specific campaign data.
+Some email services may auto-create the campaign name for you.
+This auto-creation may be fine for the purposes of distinguishing different campaigns, however, if the name is not intuitive, you may need to cross-reference with the service to identify the specific campaign data.
 Using a human-readable name will make creating and viewing reports much easier.